Bots in Nimbus are leveraging external AI services to act as Virtual User in Nimbus. A bot can fulfill specific tasks, such as:

 | Organization Unit |

 Determines where the Bot will be available for selection within Nimbus UIs.
 Note: Shared bot resource utilization💡Sharing your bot: You can design a bot as “general purpose”, making its configuration widely available on a high-level OU.
-This allows multiple services and their their Virtual Users to re-use this bot configuration and underlying APIs. ☝ Before sharing:
+This allows multiple services and their their Virtual Users to re-use this bot configuration and underlying APIs. ☝ Before sharing, keep in mind:

 |